A Short Note on Relevant Cuts: Algorithmic Considerations

 \section{Algorithmic Considerations}

-By Thm.~\ref{thm:main}, the most direct approach to computing the set of relevant cuts is to compute, for all distinct pairs $s,t\in V$, the set of all minimal $s,t$-cuts.
-Even though there may be exponentially many relevant cuts, it is possible to encode them in an intermediary data structure that can be constructed in polynomial time.
-As shown in \cite{Gusfield:93}, the set all minimal $a,b$-cuts for all $a,b$, i.e., the set of relevant cuts, can be computed from a Gomory-Hu tree $T^*$ and the directed acyclic graphs introduced by Picard and Queyranne \cite{Picard:80} for the edges $st$ of $T^*$.
-A PQ-DAG $D_{s,t}$ is a compact representation of all minimal $s,t$-cuts .
-It is obtained from $G$ by contracting to a single \emph{node} each connected component of the residual flow network for an arbitrary maximum $s,t$-flow.
-Each node in $D_{s,t}$ is identified with the subset of vertices in $V$ from which it was formed.
-The ``closed'' node sets in the DAG $D_{s,t}$, i.e., those without out-edges, correspond to the minimal $s,t$-cuts.
-Both the Gomory-Hu tree $T^*$ (for recent advances see \cite{Abboud:22,Abboud:23}) and the PQ-DAG $D_{s,t}$ for any pair $s,t$ can be computed in polynomial time.
-From this combined data structure, $\mathcal{K}$ can be listed with $O(|\mathcal{K}| n)$ effort \cite{Gusfield:93}.
+As mentioned in the preliminaries, the set of all minimal $s,t$-cuts, which we have shown in Thm.~\ref{thm:main} to coincide with the set of relevant cuts, can be computed from a Gomory-Hu tree $T^*$ and the directed acyclic graphs introduced by Picard and Queyranne \cite{Picard:80} for the edges $uv$ of $T^*$.
+Both the Gomory-Hu tree $T^*$ (for recent advances, see \cite{Abboud:22,Abboud:23}) and the PQ-DAG $Q_{s,t}$ for any pair $s,t$ can be computed in polynomial time.

+From this combined data structure, all the connectivity cuts, i.e., cuts with capacity equal to the connectivity value, can be listed with $O(|E| |V|)$ effort \cite{Gusfield:93}.
+This is feasible as there are at most $\binom{|V|}{2}$ such cuts.
 This is reminiscent of the polynomially many ``prototypes'' for relevant cycles described in \cite{Vismara:97}, from which all relevant cycles can be listed.
 There is an important difference, however: For relevant cycles, there is a polynomial-time algorithm to count their number based on counting a constrained set of shortest paths \cite{Vismara:97}.
 In contrast, counting the number of minimal $s,t$-cuts is \#P-complete \cite{Provan:83}, and thus at least as hard as NP-complete decision problems \cite{Valiant:79}.

-The enumeration of all relevant cuts can be sped up considerably with the help of observations made by Gusfield and Noar in \cite{Gusfield:93}.
+By Thm.~\ref{thm:main}, the most direct approach to computing the set of relevant cuts is to compute, for all distinct pairs $s,t\in V$, the set of all minimal $s,t$-cuts.
+We shall see, however, that the enumeration of all relevant cuts can be sped up considerably with the help of observations made by Gusfield and Noar in \cite{Gusfield:93}.
 First we need some more notation.

-For any $u, v \in V$, we say that $v$ is a successor of $u$ in $D_{s,t}$, if either $u$ and $v$ belong to the same node in $D_{s,t}$ or if the node in $D_{s,t}$ that contains $v$ is a successor of the node in $D_{s,t}$ that contains $u$.
-Let $D_{s,t}(X,Y)$ with $X,Y \subseteq V$ and $X \cap Y = \emptyset$ denote the PQ-DAG resulting from $D_{s,t}$ by contracting the set $X$ with all its successors, and contracting the set $Y$ with all its predecessors.
+For any $u, v \in V$, we say that $v$ is a successor of $u$ in $Q_{s,t}$, if either $u$ and $v$ belong to the same node in $Q_{s,t}$ or if the node in $Q_{s,t}$ that contains $v$ is a successor of the node in $Q_{s,t}$ that contains $u$.
+Let $Q_{s,t}(X,Y)$ with $X,Y \subseteq V$ and $X \cap Y = \emptyset$ denote the PQ-DAG resulting from $Q_{s,t}$ by contracting the set $X$ with all its successors, and contracting the set $Y$ with all its predecessors.